 The explanation of domain exhaustivity crucially relies on the presence of a \forall -quantifier: domain exhaustivity comes from the binding relation between a \forall -quantifier and the argument index of the functional wh-trace.
 As a welcome effect, this analysis does not over-predict domain exhaustivity for a pair-list multiple-wh question: in a multiple-wh question, the argument variable of the functional trace of the wh-object is 'existentially' bound by the wh-subject.
-For comparison, the family-of-questions approach of Fox (2012a,b) attributes domain exhaustivity to an operation outside the question nucleus, namely, the point-wise answerhood-operator.
+By comparison, the family-of-questions approach of Fox (2012a,b) attributes domain exhaustivity to an operation outside the question nucleus, namely, the point-wise answerhood operator.
 Since the selection of answerhood is independent from the root structure/meaning of a question, the family-of-questions approach cannot explain the contrast in domain exhaustivity between \forall -questions and multiple-wh questions.

-In the remaining subsections, I will describe the characteristics of the QiQ-reading of each type of questions in terms of the following three parameters:
+In the remaining subsections, I will describe the characteristics of the QiQ-reading of each type of question in terms of the following three parameters:

 '''

-[\pmD-EXH]: whether the reading is subject to domain exhaustivity; [\pmPL]: whether the reading is a pair-list reading; [\pmCH]: whether the reading has a 'choice' flavor.
+[\pm D-EXH]: the reading is/isn't subject to domain exhaustivity; [\pm PL]: the reading is/isn't a pair-list reading; [\pm CH]: the reading does/doesn't have a 'choice' flavor.

 '''

 The QiQ-reading of a \forall -question is [+d-exh,+pl,-ch].
-It presupposes domain exhaustivity because the universal predication condition (from node 1) is defined only if the input function f is defined for 'every' member of the set that the subject quantifies over.
-It expects a pair-list answer because the yielded eligible minimal proposition set K (from node γ) that satisfies the universal predication condition is a 'non-singleton' set ranging over multiple elements in the quantification domain of the subject.
-It does not have a choice flavor because there is 'only one' such eligible minimal K set.
+It presupposes domain exhaustivity because the universal predication condition (from node 1) is defined only if the input function f is defined for every member of the set that the subject quantifies over.
+It expects a pair-list answer because the yielded eligible minimal proposition set K (from node γ) that satisfies the universal predication condition is a non-singleton set ranging over multiple elements in the quantification domain of the subject.
+It does not have a choice flavor because there is only one such eligible minimal K set.